MislavJaksic/Design-Patterns/README.md

 #### Adapter

 Converts the interface of a class into another interface clients expect.
 An adapter lets classes work together that could not otherwise because of incompatible interfaces.
 The enterprise integration pattern equivalent is the translator.

+#### Bridge

+Decouples an abstraction from its implementation so that the two can vary independently.

 #### Decorator